stweil/brltty-website/home/doc/README.txt

 [LGPL] as published by the Free Software Foundation; see the file LICENSE-LGPL for details.
 Version 2.1 (or any later version) of the LGPL may be used when redistributing and/or modifying this software.
-This statement applies to all the files contained within this directory structure except for those which are explicitly listed as exceptions within the following paragraphs.
+This statement applies to all the files contained within this directory structure.

 This software is maintained by: Dave Mielke <dave@mielke.cc>